ywkawai/FE-Project/README.md

 ## What is this project?
 In [FE-Project](https://ywkawai.github.io/FE-Project_web/),
-we develop a library for fluid simulations with the discontinuous Galerkin method (DGM).
+we develop a library for fluid simulations using the discontinuous Galerkin method (DGM).
 We also provide sample programs and an atmospheric model for meteorological simulations (SCALE-DG).

-- Example of simulation results by nonhydrostatic atmospheric models with nodal DGM
+- Examples of simulation results from SCALE-DG

 ![A simulation of density current](https://github.com/ywkawai/FE-project/wiki/gallery/atm_nonhydro2d/density_current/density_current.gif)

 ![A simulation of idealized baroclinic instability](https://github.com/ywkawai/FE-project/wiki/gallery/atm_nonhydro3d/baroc_wave/BarocWave.gif)

- For more animations, please see 'FE-project gallery' channel on YouTube (url: https://www.youtube.com/channel/UCO17OQtKHwkkQwmHD9y9mQg/featured) or Wiki of FE-project on github.
+ For more animations, please see the ''FE-project gallery'' channel on YouTube (url: https://www.youtube.com/channel/UCO17OQtKHwkkQwmHD9y9mQg/featured).

 ## Models with FE library
 ### Nonhydrostatic atmospheric model
-- Regional and Global models (SCALE-DG)
+- Regional and global models (SCALE-DG)
 - Simple 2D model with only dynamical process

 ### Shallow water model
-- Global shallow water model using cubed-sphere mesh
+- Global shallow water model using a cubed-sphere mesh

-## Simple samples for introduction to DGM
+## Simple samples for an introduction to DGM
 ### 1D problems
   - Linear advection equation
-    - various profiles of advected quantity
+    - Various profiles of the advected quantity
-    - the eigenvalue analysis
+    - Eigenvalue analysis
   - Linear advection-diffusion equation

 ### 2D problems
-  - Linear advection equation in a rectangle domain
+  - Linear advection equation in a rectangular domain
-    - various profiles of advected quantity and flow
+    - Various profiles of the advected quantity and flow
   - Linear advection equation in a cubed-sphere domain
-  - Poisson equation in a rectangle domain with a multi-grid method
+  - Poisson equation in a rectangular domain with a multigrid method

 ### 3D problems
   - Linear advection equation in a cubic domain
-    - various profiles of advected quantity
+    - Various profiles of the advected quantity
   - Linear advection equation in a cubed-sphere domain
   - Euler equation in a cubic domain
-    - Test the propagation of sound waves with HEVI temporal methods
+    - Test case for the propagation of sound waves with HEVI temporal methods
-  - Poisson equation in a cubic domain with a multi-grid method
+  - Poisson equation in a cubic domain with a multigrid method

 ## Build FE library
 Please see ``INSTALL.md''.